We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Hiking in Öjen

 Autumn is the best time to go hiking in Finland.
-The leafs are changing their colours and mosquitos have finally disappeared. Öjen is located between Vaasa and Sundom and can easily be reached by car or bicycle.
+The leaves are changing their colors and mosquitos have finally disappeared. Öjen is located between Vaasa and Sundom and can easily be reached by car or bicycle.
 The trail has a length of 5 km and there are around 130 different nesting species.

 Well maintained trails and destination signs are part of the hiking experience in Öjen.

 I have spotted a huge anthill on the trail.
-Was wondering how long it takes for ants to build such an huge ant hill …
+Was wondering how long it takes for ants to build such a huge ant hill …

 Arctic Lichen growing in Öjen too.